Felling in forest. Foto: Bo Persson

 Costs for thinning

-The costs for thinning remained relatively unchanged until 2006 and were approximately 150 SEK per m3s ub.
-After that, the costs increased by 50 SEK per m³s ub during the period 2006 until 2012.
 Following this, costs for thinning increased by 20 SEK per m³s ub during the period 2012-2020.
-In general, costs for thinning have been somewhat lower in northern Sweden than in southern Sweden but as of 2021, they are on the same level.
+In general, costs for thinning have been somewhat lower in northern Sweden than in southern Sweden but during the last few year costs have been higher in northern Sweden.
 The costs for thinning also have a more consistent development than the cost for regeneration felling, the latter varying more from one year to another.

 Logotype Official Statistics of Sweden